 “All I know is that Prozac saved my best friend’s life,” said a slightly agitated young woman in the third row of the conference room.

-“You must be wondering how that can be true, and how everything I’ve just presented about the corruption of psychiatric data over the past hour could possibly also be true?”
+“You must be wondering how that can be true, and how everything I’ve just presented about over the past hour on the corruption of psychiatric data can also be true?”
 I offered in response.

 I field this question often, and remember feeling the resistance behind the question myself when I began to confront some of the data that undermined what I had been taught about the safety and efficacy of antidepressants.
 “But I’ve seen them work!”
 I protested.